Ranking the Scream films from best to worst

 Director: Matt Bettinelli-Olpin, Tyler Gillett

-Feeling more confident on the second Scream output, the Bettinelli-Olpin-Gillett dup managed to improve in their first sequel (marginally) by focusing solely on the survivors of the previous film (and Gale).
+Feeling more confident on their second output, the Bettinelli-Olpin-Gillett dup managed to improve in their first sequel (marginally) by focusing solely on the survivors of the previous film (and Gale).
 Despite wasting the opportunity of using the Big Apple for a Ghostface murder sandbox in the series’ worst opening sequence, there are some set pieces with a bit of tension; an attack inside Gale’s flat will have you wondering whether she is going to bite it (finally?) while a ten station subway journey is sinister enough to make you think whether a stabbed person and in this case, a killer can be noticed amidst all the travelling chaos.
 Key problems remain though; the meta-commentary is not sharp as it tries too hard to be relevant, there is a lack of memorable (and likeable) characters and people treat excessively severe wounds like paper cuts requiring a massive amount of disbelief.
 Melissa Barrera’s Sam remains a poor Sydney clone although the script’s attempts to humanize her are welcome after her original and one dimensional characterization.

 Acting